 By: William Lin, Director Corporate Contributions, Johnson & Johnson

 What a difference a year makes.
-A year ago this month, Johnson & Johnson made a commitment to the UN’s Millennium Development Goals supporting maternal and child health.
-Part of the commitment was to expand the Company’s donation of mebendazole, a drug that treats children infected with intestinal worms.
+A year ago this month, Johnson & Johnson made a Company’s donation of mebendazole, a drug that treats children infected with intestinal worms.

 More than 600 million school-age children are infected with intestinal worms, or soil transmitted helminthes (STH).
 They live in some of the poorest tropical and sub-tropical regions of the world.